 Business Angels differ from venture capital firms not only in the size of their investment, but also in their approach.
 Angel investing is often called “patient capital” since angels are less concerned with rapid return and exit and are prepared to support the business through its path to growth and exit over a longer time scale.

 In general, individual business angels will invest anywhere between ₦2 – ₦10 million in a single venture, depending on the business and the growth needs.
 But this can be lower and occasionally much larger sums according to the disposable wealth of the individual and opportunity identified.
-Also with an increasing trend towards angels investing in groups and syndicates, larger amounts of finance above ₦50 million can be raised by investors pooling their finance and also their business skills.
+Also with an increasing trend towards investing in groups and syndicates, angels can crowd fund larger amounts, typically above ₦50 million.

-We are interested in entrepreneurs and Businesses who think creatively and apply smart innovation and technology to turn their ideas into unique products and services that are sustainable and solves real commercial problems.
+We are interested in entrepreneurs that think creatively and Businesses that apply smart innovation and technology to turn their ideas into unique products and services that are sustainable and solve real commercial problems.

 Our areas of focus includes: